Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

-\proofof{Theorem \ref{conformalwelding}} The above proof shows that if one draws an independent SLE$_\kappa$ on a $(\gamma-2/\gamma)$-quantum wedge, the quantum lengths along the left and right sides agree almost surely.
-We would like to say that the $h$ of Theorem \ref{conformalwelding} $(\gamma-2/\gamma)$ ``looks like'' the canonical description $h$ of a $(\gamma-2/\gamma)$-quantum wedge, at least in the sense of absolute continuity of the restriction to compact subsets of $\H$.
+That is, we would like to say that the $h$ of Theorem \ref{conformalwelding} ``looks like'' the canonical description $h$ of a $(\gamma-2/\gamma)$-quantum wedge, at least in the sense of absolute continuity of the restriction to compact subsets of $\H$.
 This is most immediate for compact sets that lie outside of $B_1(0)$.
 If we consider a canonical description $h$ of a quantum wedge, then we know that by definition $\mu_h(B_1(0)) = 1$.
 However, once we condition on the restriction of $h$ to $B_1(0)$, the conditional law of $h$ restricted to $\H \setminus \overline{B_1(0)}$ is that of a GFF (with zero boundary conditions on $\partial B_1(0)$, free elsewhere) plus a certain random smooth function on $\H \setminus \overline{B_1(0)}$.
 (Note that if $h$ is a canonical description, it will remain a canonical description even after we resample its values outside of $B_1(0)$ in this way.)
-In particular, the restriction of $h$ to some compact $D \subset \H \setminus \overline{B_1(0)}$) is absolutely continuous with respect to the restriction to $D$ of the $h$ of Theorem \ref{conformalwelding} (defined up to additive constant).
-We thus find that in the setting of Theorem \ref{conformalwelding} the left and right quantum lengths along $\eta$ are almost surely equal (at least outside of $B_1(0)$, which implies that they are almost surely equal within $B_1(0)$ by stationarity, since one may always ``zip up'' by a large enough amount of quantum length so that these portions exit $B_1(0)$). \begin{remark} The above argument also holds if we add any smooth function to $h$ --- which affects the restriction of $h$ to each compact subset of $\H$ in an absolutely continuous way (see \cite{Sh,SchrammSheffieldGFF2}) --- and then independently draw any path whose law is absolutely continuous w.r.t.\ that of SLE, then the quantum lengths along the two sides of the path will agree almost surely.
+In particular, the restriction of $h$ to some compact $D \subset \H \setminus \overline{B_1(0)}$) is absolutely continuous with respect to the restriction to $D$ of the $h$ of Theorem \ref{conformalwelding}, defined up to additive constant.
+(This is immediate from the absolutely continuity results in Section 3.1 of \cite{SchrammSheffieldGFF2}.)
+We thus find that in the setting of Theorem \ref{conformalwelding} the left and right quantum lengths along $\eta$ are almost surely equal, at least outside of $B_1(0)$.
+The object in Theorem \ref{conformalwelding} is scale invariant; hence, if the left and right quantum boundary lengths a.s.\ agree outside of a unit ball of radius $1$, then they a.s.\ agree outside of a unit ball of any radius, which means that they a.s.\ agree everywhere along the SLE$_\kappa$ curve. \begin{remark} The above argument also holds if we add any smooth function to $h$ --- which affects the restriction of $h$ to each compact subset of $\H$ in an absolutely continuous way (see \cite{Sh,SchrammSheffieldGFF2}) --- and then independently draw any path whose law is absolutely continuous w.r.t.\ that of SLE.
+That is, even in this setting one can use absolute continuity results about the GFF to prove that the quantum lengths along the two sides of the path agree almost surely.
 In particular, Theorems \ref{conformalwelding} and \ref{conformalweldingunique} still apply in the setting of Theorem \ref{reversecouplingkapparho}.\end{remark}